oosmos/oosmos_cpp/README.md

 The program does not terminate.
 You must press CNTL-C to exit.

+## How ProtoThreads Work

+For a detailed walk-through of how ProtoThreads work, visit [INTERNALS.md](INTERNALS.md).

+## Debugging

 Note that `build.py` compiles the program with debug enabled (`/Zi`).
-Use the `debug.py` script to launch the Microsoft debugger to best learn how it works.
+Use the `debug.py` script to launch the Microsoft debugger to step through an execution.